Least-Squares Neural Network (LSNN) Method For Linear Advection-Reaction Equation: Discontinuity Interface: Numerical experiments

-We present numerical results for two three dimensional test problems with piecewise constant or variable advection velocity fields whose solutions are piecewise constant along a connected series of planes or surfaces.
-Both test problems are defined on the domain $\Omega=(0,1)^3$, approximation results are depicted on $z=0.5$, and again, we have
+We present numerical results for three three-dimensional test problems with piecewise constant or variable advection velocity fields whose solutions are piecewise constant along a connected series of planes or a surface.
+All three test problems are defined on the domain $\Omega=(0,1)^3$, approximation results are depicted on $z=0.505$ (except for the last test problem on $z=0.205$), and again, as in the experiments for $d=2$, we have